thakuranu0314-eng/thakuranu0314-eng/README.md

 ## Hi there, I'm Dr. Anuradha Thakur 👋

-PhD-trained Chemist with over 10 years of experience in scientific research, analytical problem-solving, and data-driven decision-making.
+PhD-trained Chemist with over 10 years of experience in teaching, scientific research, analytical problem-solving, and data-driven decision-making.

 🔬 PhD in Chemistry with experience in academia and industry